High-fidelity Prediction of Megapixel Longitudinal Phase-space Images of Electron Beams using Encoder-Decoder Neural Networks: Scalability and interpretability

-To prove the concept of the design, we utilized the trained decoder for WP1 to train a model for WP2 from scratch.
+To prove the concept of the design, we utilized the decoder trained only for the WP1 branch to train the encoder in the WP2 branch from scratch.
 The weights in the decoder were frozen during training.
 Namely, only the encoder was trained.
-The results are shown in Fig.~\ref{fig:transfer_learning}(b-d).
-Although the decoder has not experienced any data without AH1 before, it can still translate the latent features to the screen image reasonably well.
-The performance of the model becomes significantly better when the decoder is fine-tuned as well.
+An example of the predicted longitudinal phase-space is shown in Fig.~\ref{fig:shared_decoder}(b).
+Although the decoder has not experienced any data without AH1 before, the predicted longitudinal phase-space shows a qualitative agreement with the measurement.
+The performance of the model over the test dataset is $0.9935 \pm 0.00165$.
+In order to improve the performance of the WP2 branch while preserve the performance of the WP1 branch, the model was further fine-tuned via the following steps: \begin{enumerate} \item The branches for WP1 and WP2 were trained alternatedly for 100 epochs. \item The shared decoder was frozen while the encoders for WP1 and WP2 were trained for 100 epochs. \end{enumerate} The above steps were repeated twice with two different learning rates: 3e-4 and 1e-4.
+As a result, the performance of the WP2 branch was significantly improved, as shown in Fig.~\ref{fig:shared_decoder}(c-e).
+The performance of the model over the test dataset increased to $0.9943 \pm 0.00177$ for WP2 and was $0.9956 \pm 0.00202$ for WP1, which are both as high as the corresponding metric achieved using the model without sharing the decoder.
+It should be noted that we did not optimize the above fine-tuning process and thus it could take less epochs to reach the same performance.
 In the long run, it is expected that the decoder will become representative enough after trained on enough data.
-As a result, when a new working point is introduced, it can be required to train only a new encoder instead of the whole model with all the existing data.\\
+Consequently, when a new working point is introduced, it can be required to train only a new encoder instead of the whole model with all the existing data.